Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 alimony, child support and all!

-Although sole custody is still awarded in Kansas courts, the majority of judges seek to award joint custody if both parents are willing to share it and if the family has no history of abuse or other negating circumstances.
+Although sole custody is still awarded in Republic County courts, the majority of judges seek to award joint custody if both parents are willing to share it and if the family has no history of abuse or other negating circumstances.

 Before the court can make any decision on child custody, it will take into consideration a large number of factors.

-First and foremost, Kansas courts hold the best interests of the child in the highest regard when determining legal custody, residency, and parenting time, as is detailed in Kan.
+First and foremost, courts in Republic County hold the best interests of the child in the highest regard when determining legal custody, residency, and parenting time, as is detailed in Kan.
 Stat.
 Ann. § 23-3201 (2020).

 Next, according to Kan.
 Stat.
 Ann. § 23-3202 (2020), the court reviews a parenting plan the parents have submitted for the court, stating their desires and intentions regarding the child.